garrandall/popular-music-data/tracks/sanctified-rick-ross-kanye-west-big-sean.md

 Double M, that be the Army, better yet, the Navy
 Baby seen me in that Wraith, wanna have my baby
-All I wanted was a hundred million dollars and a bad bitch Now I want two hundred and mÃ©nage in my palace Walkin' out the jeweler with no mothafuckin' balance Somewhere in Jamaica I'm still holdin' on my chalice Rims on my Ferrari, my bitch said that I was childish 'Til I fuck a girl, that girl tweeted that I was stylish When we fucked again, she told me "That was just some foul shit" I walk into the room, you can even hear all the silence
+All I wanted was a hundred million dollars and a bad bitch Now I want two hundred and ménage in my palace
+Walkin' out the jeweler with no mothafuckin' balance Somewhere in Jamaica I'm still holdin' on my chalice Rims on my Ferrari, my bitch said that I was childish 'Til I fuck a girl, that girl tweeted that I was stylish When we fucked again, she told me "That was just some foul shit" I walk into the room, you can even hear all the silence